MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

 ### Add attachments to a crash report

 You can add **one binary** and **one text** attachment to a crash report.
 The SDK will send it along with the crash so that you can see it in Mobile Center portal.
-The following callback will be invoked if you want to add attachments to a crash report.
+The following callback will be invoked if you want to add attachments to a crash report:

 ```objc
 - (NSArray<MSErrorAttachmentLog *> *)attachmentsWithCrashes:(MSCrashes *)crashes